AzuredBlue/mpv-anilist-updater/README.md

 > - The file must have the episode number in it (absolute numbering should work)<br>
 > - In case of remakes, specify the year of the remake to ensure it updates the proper one<br>

-For bug reports, simply open an issue with the name of the file that its failing to recognise, and I will probably add it to the growing list of hardcoded solutions.
+For any issues, you can either open an issue on here, or message me on discord (azuredblue)

 ## Requirements